Awlexus/Stopsel_old/README.md

   commands: [
     [
       name: "echo",
+      function: :echo,
+      extra: %{
-      help: ~s/Replies with whatever the user wrote (excluding the "echo")./,
+        help: ~s/Replies with whatever the user wrote (excluding the "echo")./ }
-      function: :echo
     ],
     [
       name: "reverse",
+      function: :reverse,
+      extra: %{
-      help: ~s/Reverses and replies with whatever the user wrote (excluding the "reverse")./,
+        help: ~s/Reverses and replies with whatever the user wrote (excluding the "reverse")./ }
-      function: :reverse
     ]
   ]
 )